stnolting/neoTRNG/README.md

 previous latch), a chain output (driving the next latch), a global reset to bring the latch into a defined state and an enable signal to switch the latch to _transparent mode_.

-The reset signal is applied when the TRNG is disabled (setting `enable_i` low).
+The reset signal is globally applied to all latches when the neoTRNG is disabled by setting `enable_i` low.
 The "latch enable" is controlled by a long **enable shift register** that features a distinct FF for every single latch in the design.
 When the module is enabled, this shift register starts to fill with `1`s.
-Thus, each latch enabled is individually enabled making it impossible for the synthesis tool to trim the logic ("optimize away").
+Thus, each latch is individually enabled making it impossible for the synthesis tool to trim the logic ("optimize away").

-The following figure shows the (Intel Quartus) RTL View of the very first entropy cell.
-The five blocks at the top (`inv_chain_s`) form the _long_ inverter chain, the three blocks (`inv_chain_s`) on the bottom form the _short_ oscillator chain.
-Both chains are connected to a multiplexer to select either of the chain.
-The selected output is synchronized by two FFs (providing the actual output of the cell) and is also feed-back to the start of both chains.
+The following figure shows the Intel Quartus Prime RTL View of the very first entropy cell.
+The five blocks at the top (`inv_chain_s`) form the _long_ inverter chain, the three blocks on the bottom (`inv_chain_s`) form the _short_ oscillator chain.
+Both chains are connected to a multiplexer to select either of the chains.
+The selected output is synchronized by two FFs providing the actual output of the cell and is also feed-back to the inputs of both chains.

 ![cell_rtl_view](https://raw.githubusercontent.com/stnolting/neoTRNG/main/img/neoTRNG_cell_inst0_rtl.png)

 The enable shift register in this cell is build from a 3-bit shift register to enable the short chain (`enable_sreg_s[2:0]`) and a consecutive 5-bit shift register to enable the long chain (`enable_sreg_l[4:0]`).
-The resulting 8-bit shift register is driven by the cell's enable input (to the shift register's LSB) and drives the cell's enable output (driven by the shift register's MSB).
+The resulting 8-bit shift register is driven by the cell's enable input (driving the shift register's LSB) and drives the cell's enable output (driven by the shift register's MSB).
-This allows to daisy-chain the enable shift registers of all cells.
+This allows to daisy-chain the enable shift registers of _all_ cells.

-The following image shows a cut-out from the Intel Quartus Technology Viewer.
+The following image shows a cut-out from the Intel Quartus Prime Technology Viewer.
 The top of the image shows the three inverting latches that form the short chain (`inv_chain_s`).
-All elements are successfully mapped to single LUT4s.
-The gate element of the highlighted
+All elements are successfully mapped to single LUTs.
+The gate equivalent of the highlighted
-LUt is shown on the left.
-As previously described, each LUT4 implements an inverting latch with reset (`DATAD`) and enable input
+LUT is shown on the left.
+As previously described, each LUT implements an inverting latch with reset (`DATAD`) and enable input
 (`DATAC`).
-The LUT's `DATAA` is used to construct the actual RO chain.
-The LUT's `DATAB` provides the latch feedback.
+The LUT's `DATAA` input is used to construct the actual RO chain.
+The LUT's `DATAB` input provides the latch feedback.

 ![cell_map_view](https://raw.githubusercontent.com/stnolting/neoTRNG/main/img/neoTRNG_cell_inst0_map.png)